Betting Glossary

 Opening Line / Closing Line

-The opening line is the first set of odds released; the closing line is the final odds before the event starts.
+The opening line is a market's first posted odds; the closing line is its final odds before the event starts, and the gap between them measures how sharp your bet was.

 Public Betting Percentage